How Sources work

 to match the workload (or namespace). - The Source must exist in the same namespace as the target workload (or namespace).

-such as sources.yaml
+sources.yaml

 , separate from your workload manifests.
 This separation of concerns allows you